-We have an inclusive ethos and all children will have equal opportunity to develop academically, emotionally and physically in a safe environment where they feel accepted and valued.
+We have an inclusive ethos and all children will have equal opportunity to develop academically, emotionally and physically in a safe environment where they feel a sense of belonging and are accepted and valued.

-It is recognised that some children may have special educational needs/ disabilities (SEND) that calls for additional and/or alternative provision to be made for them.
+It is recognised that some children may have special educational needs/ disabilities (SEND) that calls for additional and/or alternative provision to be tailored to meet their needs.